thingsboard/thingsboard-client-sdk/README.md

 Thanks to it being a `interface` it allows an arbitrary implementation, meaning the underlying MQTT client can be whatever the user decides, so it can for example be used to support platforms using `Arduino` or even `Espressif IDF`.

-Currently, implemented in the library itself is the `Arduino_MQTT_Client`, which is simply a wrapper around the [`TBPubSubClient`](https://github.com/thingsboard/pubsubclient), see [compatible Hardware](https://github.com/thingsboard/pubsubclient?tab=readme-ov-file#compatible-hardware) for whether the board you are using is supported or not.
+Currently, implemented in the library itself is the `Arduino_MQTT_Client`, which is simply a wrapper around the [`TBPubSubClient`](https://github.com/thingsboard/pubsubclient), see [compatible Hardware](https://github.com/thingsboard/pubsubclient?tab=readme-ov-file#compatible-hardware) for whether the board you are using is supported or not, useful when using `Arduino`.
+As well as the `Espressif_MQTT_Client`, which is a simple wrapper around the [`esp-mqtt`](https://github.com/espressif/esp-mqtt), useful when using `Espressif IDF` with a `ESP32`.

 If another device wants to be supported, a custom interface implementation needs to be created.
-For that a `class` that inherits the `IMQTT_Client` interface needs to be created and `override` the needed methods.
+For that a `class` needs to inherit the `IMQTT_Client` interface and `override` the needed methods shown below:

 ```cpp
 #include <IMQTT_Client.h>